Diseases

 • Therapeutics

-In humans, adults with acute brucellosis and no complications or focal disease should be treated with doxycycline-streptomycin or doxycycline-gentamicin combinations.
+Seldom used in animals.
+However, B. suis infection in pigs could be treated with antibiotics when the infection affects large industrial premises since depopulation is unfeasible.In humans, adults with acute brucellosis and no complications or focal disease should be treated with doxycycline-streptomycin or doxycycline-gentamicin combinations.
 In focal forms, the preferred regimen is the same but duration of therapy must be individualized.
 Surgery should be considered for patients with endocarditis, cerebral, epidural, spleen, hepatic or other abscesses not resolving with antibiotic therapy.
 During pregnancy tetracyclines and streptomycin must be avoided and a rifampin monotherapy is considered the regimen of choice.
 Trimethoprim-sulfamethoxazole (cotrimoxazole) plus rifampin is an alternative regimen but it is contraindicated before week 13 or after week 36 of pregnancy.
 Children less than 8 years old can be treated with rifampin-cotrimoxazole, or rifampin or cotrimoxazole plus gentamicin.
 Antibiotics have to be administered for long (usually 6 weeks but sometimes longer) times.
 Treatment is expensive and may pose compliance problems.
-Relapses occur in 5 to 30% of patients.
+Relapses occur in 3-5 (possibly up to 20-30% in monotherapy) of patients.
 Rifampin must be avoided in countries where tuberculosis is endemic.

-• shorten the administration period
+• shorten the administration period.

-• avoid relapses.
+• totally avoid relapses.

 • make treatment affordable.